HubbleCommand/GTARadio/GTARadio/README.md

 someaudio/file.wav won't work
 some/audio/file.wav will work

+Adding the full folder as an album to Groove Music can really bug playback.
+The wrong file can be played, so don't add it as an album to Groove Music

+# Converting Audio
+The library used needs a very specific wav format, or it won't work as intended.
+- Converting Stereo to mono : https://forum.audacityteam.org/viewtopic.php?t=57821

+- Not really helpful but in case : https://github.com/TMRh20/TMRpcm/issues/125

 # Commands to bulk rename files
 After having reorganised the files & folders (see the appropriate section), all of the files & folders must also be renamed.
 This is because the file utility only supports files with names up to 8 characters long.